checkly/docs.checklyhq.com/site/content/guides/end-to-end-monitoring.md

 ---
+title: What is End to End Monitoring?
+Overview with Examples
-title: End to end monitoring
+displayTitle: End to end monitoring
 description: >-
   Learn end-to-end monitoring with puppeteer and playwright to test key website flows.
 Follow our guide that gets you up and running in 10 minutes.
-metatags:
-  title: What is End to End Monitoring?
-Overview with Examples
 author: Giovanni Rago
 avatar: 'images/avatars/giovanni-rago.png'
 ---